ILR on the basis of 10 years long residence

 4. Good character;

-5. Successful completion of Knowledge of Language and Life in the UK test.
+5. Successful completion of the English language and Life in the UK tests.

 Good character requirements for ILR applications